Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

 ## Building Jetson Containers on an x86 workstation (using qemu)

-Now that you have the required setup, we can get to building an ARM CUDA application on x86.
+Now that you have the required setup, we can get to building an Arm CUDA application on x86.
 Simply copy your code inside your container and run nvcc.

 ```
 $ mkdir /tmp/docker-build && cd /tmp/docker-build